crystalize/crystalize-promise/README.md

 # crystalize-promise

-## Provides a global override and fallback for the promise implementation used
+## Global default Promise implementation for crystalize modules
    by crystalize.

 All crystalize modules that reference promises use this module.
 This module